thapaliyabikendra/workflow-core-steps/docs/steps/IncrementStep.md

 # Increment Step

 ## Purpose
-Increments a numeric counter value in the workflow context.
+Increments a numeric counter value in the workflow context to perform basic arithmetic operation.

 ## Step Type
 ```